I’d say this is one of the top complaints I hear. But let's not play the blame game where we put it all on the dog.

-The dog has its own agenda and you are trying to force the issue.
+The dog had its own agenda and the handler was trying to force the issue.

-More than one behavior was trying to be taught in the same training session.
+More than one behavior was being taught in the same session.

-Asking a first year med student to do successful brain surgery.
-Not going to happen.
+It's like asking a first year med student to do successful brain surgery.
+Not going to happen, is it?
 As you can see, the student was set up for FAILURE.
-Many people regularly do this to their dogs, especially in teaching a recall.
+He/she didn't have the knowledge or experience to do the job.
+Unfortunately, many people regularly do this to their dogs, especially in teaching a recall.

 Train for success.

-Pick a spot to train with as few distractions as possible.
+Pick a spot to train that has as few distractions as possible.

 Train only for one behavior.
 In this instance, the recall.

 Decide ahead of time what you and your family are going to label that recall.
-“Here?
-Come?
-Quick?
-Potluck?”
-It doesn’t matter what you call it or in what language, but it must be used consistently by everyone so that there is no confusion for Spot.
-Using more than “recall word” is truly confusing.
+“Here, Come, Quick, Potluck, Cauliflower?”
+It doesn’t matter how the recall is labeled or in what language, but it must be used consistently by everyone interacting with the dog so that there is no confusion on Spot's part.

 Afterwards, put Phydo in a quiet spot or his crate for at least a half hour.
 This lets the dog’s short-term memory convert to long-term memory.

 Give your dog a nice gooey Kong or marrow bone during downtime.
-You want his stay there to be one he looks forward to again.
+You want his time there to be one he looks forward to again.

 Most importantly, the trainer must remember that building a solid behavior takes TIME.
 There are no shortcuts, only consistent proper positive effort and rewards.